-French Bulldog owners should also be mindful in monitoring the amount of food their puppy or dog is consuming, as overeating can also cause acute diarrhea in dogs.
+French Bulldog owners should also be mindful of the amount of food their puppy or dog is consuming, as overeating can also cause acute diarrhea in dogs.

 Some dogs suffer from motion sickness, the result of which may be episodes of diarrhea, vomiting, or nausea during or after travel.

-Dogs that are not well adapted to travel, and that only travel for instances such as veterinary visits, may find the increased stimuli and stressful experiences that follow travelling, have a severe negative impact on their digestive systems.
+Dogs that are not well adapted to travel, and only travel for instances such as veterinary visits, may find that the increased stimuli and stressful experiences that follow traveling severely impact their digestive systems.

-Dogs with medical issues, such as inner ear infections, may also suffer from motion sickness that can lead to diarrhea.
+Dogs with medical issues, such as inner ear infections may also suffer from motion sickness, leading to diarrhea.

 On some occasions, some medications that your French Bulldog may be taking can also harm your dog’s digestive system.

-Increased stimuli or anxiety in your dog’s life, whether from travel, moving, or the introduction of a new element may also disturb your dog’s gastrointestinal workings.
+Increased stimuli or anxiety in your dog’s life, whether from travel, moving, or introducing a new element, may also disturb your dog’s gastrointestinal workings.

 How to recognize symptoms or diagnose diarrhea in my French Bulldog:

-The most common signs that indicate diarrhea in your French Bulldog will be soft or liquid stools and more frequent defecation.
+The most common signs of diarrhea in your French Bulldog will be soft or liquid stools and more frequent defecation.

-Loose stools are generally the first sign or symptom of diarrhea in your dog and may vary in size, shape, and texture depending on the severity or cause of your dog’s form of diarrhea.
+Loose stools are generally the first sign or symptom of diarrhea in your dog.
+They may vary in size, shape, and texture depending on the severity or cause of your dog’s form of diarrhea.

-Diarrhea stools may be soft and like mush, to completely liquid, or some state in between.
+Diarrhea stools may be soft, like mush, completely liquid, or in some state.

-If you notice a change in your dog’s defecation patterns, such as an increase in defecation, it would be important to note such changes and examine the color, shape, and texture of their feces during this time.
+If you notice a change in your dog’s defecation patterns, such as an increase in excretion, it would be important to note such changes and examine their feces’ color, shape, and texture during this time.

-If there is blood, or other inexplicable discolouration in your French Bulldog’s feces during an episode of diarrhea, it may be necessary to retrieve a sample to bring to a veterinarian for testing.
+Suppose there is blood or other inexplicable discoloration in your French Bulldog’s feces during an episode of diarrhea.
+In that case, retrieving a sample to bring to a veterinarian for testing may be necessary.

-Dehydration is a primary concern for your French Bulldog if it is having an episode of diarrhea.
+Dehydration is a primary concern for your French Bulldog if it has an episode of diarrhea.

-One way to check your French Bulldog’s level of hydration is to feel their gums with your finger; if your dog’s gums are wet and your finger slides across them easily, your dog is hydrated, but if their gums are tacky or sticky then your dog is dehydrated and needs to be seen by a vet immediately.
+One way to check your French Bulldog’s hydration level is to feel their gums with your finger; if your dog’s gums are wet and your finger slides across them easily, your dog is hydrated.
+Still, if their gums are tacky or sticky, your dog is dehydrated and needs to be seen by a vet immediately.

-There are several other symptoms to look out for that require veterinary attention in a more severe case of diarrhea, such as lethargy, vomiting, or bleeding.
+Several other symptoms to look out for requiring veterinary attention in a more severe case of diarrhea, such as lethargy, vomiting, or bleeding.